WobwobRt/kamstrup2mqtt/README.md

 # Kamstrup2MQTT

 A Python daemon that reads data from a Kamstrup heat meter and publishes it to an MQTT broker.
 Designed to work both as a standalone Linux service and as a Docker container.
+Based on the terrific work of Matthijs Visser.

 ## Features

-- **Real-time meter reading**: Continuously polls your Kamstrup heat meter
+- **Periodic meter reading**: Periodically polls your Kamstrup heat meter
 - **MQTT integration**: Publishes meter data to any MQTT broker
 - **Flexible connectivity**: Supports both serial ports and network connections (socket)
 - **TLS/SSL support**: Secure MQTT connections with certificate authentication